codesinger/shu/doc/shu-manual.md

 # Overview #

 This manual contains detailed information on all of the function, macro, variable, and constant definitions in this repository.

+Version 1.0 was merged with the master branch on 31 December 2018.

-This is Version 1.0 of the shu elisp repository.
+This is Version 1.1 of the Shu elisp repository.

 What this document lacks lacks are detailed scenarios and work flows.
 The reader might well say that this is an interesting collection of parts, and